3191110276/intro-to-kubernetes/10_Challenge/solutions/README.md

 We will split the solution up into the various parts of the application.
 First, we will talk about creating the Ingress, followed by the implementation of the Services and Deployments.

+## Ingress

+First off, we want to create the Ingress.
+We know that it should be called 'ingress-example', and that it should route to '/example'.
+That alone is not enough to create the Ingress though.
+We also need to know where the Ingress redirects to.
+Thus, we will need to look at the information regarding the frontend application.
+We can see that the Service should be called 'frontend-svc', which we can then use in our application.
+In the spec for the frontend Deployment, we can also see that the application is using port 5000, which we can then use as servicePort in our Ingress definition.
+This should result in an Ingress definition like this:

 ```yaml
 apiVersion: extensions/v1beta1